City, County and State Historic Preservation Rules & Regulations in SC

 The Cultural Resources Element chapter of Florence County's Comprehensive Plan.

-Governor’s Mansion Protection Area District Guidelines
+Governor’s Mansion Columbia Protection Area District Guidelines

 Once the home of Columbia’s elite antebellum aristocracy, the blocks encompassed by the Governor’s Mansion Protection Area tell a polarizing story of loss and recovery.
 Resettled by the middle class in the wake of the Civil War, this neighborhood remained divided along class and race lines well into the 20th century, which ultimately caused its demise.
 Urban renewal in the late 1950s and 1960s targeted the decrepit homes in the predominately African American part of the neighborhood.
 What remains in this neighborhood is a precious remnant of what was once one of Columbia’s most exclusive neighborhoods.

-Granby Architectural Conservation District
+Granby (Columbia) Architectural Conservation District

 Design Guidelines are criteria and standards that the Design/Development Review Commission must consider in determining the appropriateness of proposed work within a historic district.
 The goal of this district and of these guidelines is to maintain and protect the structures that exemplify important parts of Columbia’s history as well as to preserve, conserve, and enhance the character, function, and environment of the district.